 The difference between Winters and Peels regarding belief acquisition seems to be, then, what does the trick.
 Even if, by Peels’ own admission, the evidence base at t0 for S is undecided between that proposition and its negation, and she voluntarily chooses her belief on the basis of this equipollence, perhaps it might be argued that, at t1, S has some kind of justification for believing that proposition, enough for her to actually be able to start to believe that proposition.
 As we saw in section 4.5 by means of a comparison with “Feldman cases”, in a TDB scenario “I do not come to hold a belief by changing my evidence base”, i.e., by acquiring evidence that p (“Dr. Transparent will give me $10”) or evidence that not p (“Dr. Transparent will not give me $10”).
 On the contrary, the situation remains undetermined between p and not p.
 But this does not stand in the way of S’s having more general and indirect justification: that whatever she chooses to believe will turn out to be true.
 Let us explore this possibility.

-Saved by the [safe beliefs]: Peels’s recourse to safety as aself-fulfillingness as a “prospective” justification for a belief
+Saved by the [safe beliefs]: Peels’s recourse to safety as aself-fulfillingness as a “prospective” “prospective” justification for a belief

 Whereas Winters needed to dissociate the non-truth-oriented acquisition of voluntary beliefs from their truth-oriented preservation, so that they would in a way “pass the torch” to evidentiary considerations, Peels (2015) invites us to consider voluntary beliefs as voluntary in a different sense.
 Insofar as we are dealing with self-fulfilling beliefs, he thinks that he can show us a scenario in which beliefs are voluntarily chosen in spite of their very acquisition being truth-oriented.
 In other words, Winters agreed with Williams on the demand that voluntary beliefs should be acquired irrespective of truth considerations.
 Peels does not share this demand.
 In his proposal, then,